The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Discussion

-Our multimodal analysis reveals that the persuasive power of religious videos lies not in their narrative or visual elements alone, but in their synergistic interplay.
-As our findings show, specific combinations, such as warm tones with salvation narratives in Buddhist videos (as detailed in \cref{RQ1A_3} and \cref{RQ1B_4}) or dramatic lighting with authority-dependent strategies in Christian content, create a holistic and persuasive aesthetic.
-This work extends prior media studies by demonstrating that in spiritual contexts, aesthetic choices are a primary form of value transmission\cite{claisse2023keeping, wolf2022spirituality, campbell2021digital}.
+It should be noted that cross-tradition comparisons in this study warrant cautious interpretation.
+Observed differences may reflect creator ecosystems, regional production conventions, and platform algorithmic dynamics as much as, or more than, the doctrinal or theological distinctions inherent to each tradition.

-The high prevalence of authority-dependent persuasion strategies(\cref{RQ1A_4}) suggests a fundamental tension in digital religious communication.
-A paradox emerges where the democratic affordances of platforms~\cite{deseriis2021rethinking}, which allow anyone to become a creator, clash with the hierarchical validation mechanisms central to many faith traditions~\cite{chatterjee2023social}.
-This challenges HCI research on creator economies by highlighting the unique friction between technological accessibility and established systems of spiritual gatekeeping~\cite{choi2023creator}.
-Furthermore, the widespread adoption of production techniques like B-roll(\cref{broll}) points to a sophisticated and implicit understanding of usability principles among creators.
-They strategically use visual variation to manage the viewer's cognitive load when presenting abstract theological concepts~\cite{mazza2017reducing}, a finding that connects video editing techniques directly to established HCI research on information processing and cognitive burden.
+Our multimodal analysis indicates that the persuasive potential of religious videos appears linked not to narrative or visual elements in isolation, but to their synergistic interplay.
+Specific combinations, such as warm tones with \textit{Salvation Narratives} in Buddhist videos or dramatic lighting with authority-dependent strategies in Christian content, form holistic persuasive aesthetics.
+This extends prior media studies by suggesting that in spiritual contexts, aesthetic choices may serve as a primary vehicle for value transmission~\cite{claisse2023keeping, wolf2022spirituality, campbell2021digital}.
+The prevalence of authority-dependent persuasion strategies points to a potential tension in digital religious communication.
+A paradox seems to emerge where the democratic affordances of platforms, which allow anyone to become a creator, interact with the hierarchical validation mechanisms central to many faith traditions.
+Furthermore, the widespread adoption of professional production techniques like B-roll suggests a sophisticated media literacy among religious creators, who appear to strategically use visual variation to manage cognitive load when presenting abstract theological concepts.